KDE/digikam-doc/setup_application/miscs_settings.rst

     digiKam Running Under Windows With DebugView

-- **Download Required Binary Data**: with this button you can load the deep-learning model files used with the faces management, image quality sorting, and auto-tags features.
-Only use it if you bypassed this stage at application first-run.
+- **Download Required Binary Data**: this button loads the deep-learning model files used with the face management, image quality sorting, and auto-tags features.
+Only use it if you bypassed this stage at the first-run of the application.

-- **Network Proxy Server Settings**: this group the options to setup the `proxy server <https://en.wikipedia.org/wiki/Proxy_server>`_ settings for your local network.
-Leave empty if no proxy is required to access to the Internet.
+- **Network Proxy Server Settings**: use this group the options to setup the `proxy server <https://en.wikipedia.org/wiki/Proxy_server>`_ settings for your local network.
+Leave empty if no proxy is required to access the Internet.
 Available Proxy options are listed below:

     - **Proxy**: the address of the Proxy server on the network.
     - **Port**: the Proxy server port on the network.
     - **Proxy type**: the Proxy type available on the network.
 Two protocols are supported: **Http** or **Socks5**.
-    - **Requires Authentification**: turn on this option if the connection to the Proxy server needs an **Username** and a **Password**.
+    - **Requires Authentication**: turn on this option if the connection to the Proxy server needs a **Username** and a **Password**.
     - **Username**: the name to use to be logged on the Proxy server over the network.
     - **Password**: the password to use to be logged on the Proxy server over the network.